Witzler/LinkedListC/README.md

+This is a small implementation of a double linked list in C, which stores integers.
-The real file is firstTask
+The real file is firstTask.c
 Use: gcc -std=c99 -Wall -pedantic -o firstTask firstTask.c
 Use Control+C to stop the program in Linux.